parth-singh71/live_stock_tracker/README.md

 # Live Stock Tracker

-A piece of code to track live stock prices and to get notifications for the changes in stock prices on your linux pc using [yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/) package.
+A piece of code to track live stock prices and to get voice notifications for the changes in stock prices on your linux pc using [yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/) package.

 ## Quick Setup